cocos/cocos-docs/en/advanced-topics/jsb-optimizations.md

 }
 ```

 The `.children` getter may be called frequently, which can result in excessive JSB (JavaScript Bindings) calls.
-The getter for `children` is bound in a unique way because it represents a JS array, while in CPP it corresponds to the type `ccstd::vector<Node*> _children;`.
+The getter for `children` is bound uniquely because it represents a JS array, while in CPP it corresponds to the type `ccstd::vector<Node*> _children;`.
 As a result, there is no straightforward way to synchronize data between JS Array and CPP's std::vector.
 If the `.children` getter is called using JSB each time, it will generate a temporary JS Array using `se::Object::createArrayObject`, and then convert each CPP child to JS child using `nativevalue_to_se` and assign it to the JS Array.
 This incurs a heavy conversion overhead and generates temporary arrays that need to be garbage collected, adding additional pressure to the GC.

 To address this issue, we cache the `_children` property in the JS.
 When `_children` is modified in the CPP, we use the event system to notify the JS code's `_children` to update its content.
 This is achieved by listening to `ChildAdded` and `ChildRemoved` events.